2001 southern Peru earthquake: Damage and casualties

+Response

-The Government of Peru and the Peruvian Civil Defense Institute (INDECI) were at the center of relief efforts after the earthquake and tsunami.
+The Government of Peru and the National Institute of Civil Defence (INDECI) were at the center of relief efforts after the earthquake and tsunami.
 At least 36,000 homes were damaged with another minimum of 24,000 homes destroyed.
 This was particularly concerning due to the weather being able to go below freezing temperatures in some of the areas.
 After a state of emergency was declared in some affected areas on the 24th of June, International assistance was requested by the Government of Peru and a total of $215 million was allocated with $70 million going to relief and $140 million going to reconstruction.
 Most of the funds were gotten from loans and were split between the different ministries of Government to provide aid and relief efforts.
 Multilateral Organizations including UNICEF, the United Nations and the International Federation of Red Cross and Red crescent societies.
 In addition numerous governments provided aid in form of either resources or money.
 These governments include but are not limited to Argentina, Brazil, Chile, Colombia, Ecuador, Panama, Uruguay, Venezuela, Belgium, France, USA, Canada, Germany, Italy, Japan, Norway, Spain, Sweden, Switzerland, the European Union Humanitarian Aid Office and the United Kingdom.